Uwttn/portfolio/README.md

 </details>

 # portfolio
-- A portfolio to showcase my work
+- A portfolio to showcase my work, skills and experiences

 # Initial setup